Jonathon-Doran/remote-combo-demo/README.md

 A minimal test suite demonstrating how remote `COMBO` inputs behave in ComfyUI, both **with** and **without** `force_input`.

-This repo is intended for developers and node authors exploring dynamic UI behavior in ComfyUI — specifically the differences in how `COMBO` widgets can be updated at runtime via JavaScript and server endpoints.
+This repo is intended to demonstrate dynamic UI behavior in ComfyUI — specifically the differences in how `COMBO` widgets can be updated at runtime via JavaScript and server endpoints.

 ## Overview